-Dr Constantine Cavarnos, head of the Institute for Byzantine and Modern Greek Studes in Belmont, Massachusetts, has for a number of years been a writer of discernment on matters Orthodox, with a special emphasis on traditional expressions of Orthodoxy in Greek culture.
+Dr Constantine Cavarnos [* see the end of this post for an update], head of the Institute for Byzantine and Modern Greek Studes in Belmont, Massachusetts, has for a number of years been a writer of discernment on matters Orthodox, with a special emphasis on traditional expressions of Orthodoxy in Greek culture.
 His books are numerous (see those listed on the IBMGS site), and all the ones I’ve read have always been as informative as they are edifying.
 It’s a rare talent to accomplish the two regularly, but Dr Cavarnos succeeds entirely.

 His series on Modern Orthodox Saints is a case in point.
-The series is up to 15 volumes now (short descriptions here).
-The first of these that I ever picked up was volume six, on Saint Arsenios of Paros (whom I’ve mentioned here before).
+The series is 15 volumes (short descriptions here).
+The first of these that I ever picked up was volume six, on Saint Arsenios of Paros.
 I’ve appreciated the quality of both the writing and the books ever since.
-On the quality of the books, it is perhaps sufficient to note that the paper is a thick, smooth, and creamy, obviously acid-free, with sewn bindings in both hardcover and softcover.
+On the quality of the books, it is perhaps sufficient to note that the paper is a thick, smooth, and of a cream colour, obviously acid-free, with sewn bindings in both hardcover and softcover.
 The softcovers have particularly sturdy cardstock for covers, thicker than is usual.
-The quality of the book production is suitable to its subject, honoring these saints with a quality setting for these modern lives.
-On the writing, it is a pleasure to say that Dr Cavarnos is a believer as well as an academic.
-The books are well-organized and full of information, but they are not merely academic treatises on the sources and lives of the saints.
-They are modern hagiographies.
-As these saints are all relatively recently reposed, some indeed very recently, there are numerous sources available to give satisfactory detail to their lives, including photographs of the saints and their surroundings, where available.
-Several of the saints were even interviewed by Dr Cavarnos during the struggles of their waking lives among us, and so we benefit from his sharing this primary source material.
+The quality of both the writing and the book production are suitable to the subject matter.
+The books are well-organized and full of information, but these are not academic treatises.
+They are more like a cross between biographies and extensive modern hagiographies.
+As these saints are all relatively recently reposed, some indeed very recently, there were numerous sources available to give accurate detail to their lives, including photographs of the saints and their surroundings, where available.
+Several of the saints were even interviewed by Dr Cavarnos, and so we benefit from his sharing this primary source material.
 I cannot recommend them highly enough.

 Here is the list of volumes: